Nodeguardians/ng-questplay/README.md

 npm link
 ```

-Create a [Github authentication token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with **public repo access** only.
+Create a [Github authentication token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) with **public and public repo access**.
 Then, create a `.env` file in your root folder and add a `GITHUB_TOKEN` variable:

 ```bash
 # In .env file